apasalic10/react-poster-app/README.md

 # React Poster App

 ## Description:
 This React Poster application allows users to add new posters and view them.
-It utilizes React for the frontend and Node.js, JavaScript, HTML, and CSS for the backend.
+It utilizes React for the frontend and Node.js for the backend.

 ## Installation:
 1. Clone the repository: `git clone https://github.com/apasalic10/react-poster-app`